-Increasingly, people are flowing into their optometrists’ offices with symptoms of stinging, burning and a scratchy sensation in their eyes.
+Are your eyes stinging, burning or have a scratchy sensation?
 Most of these cases are symptoms suffered as a result of dry eye or in medical terms Keratoconjunctivitis sicca (KCS).

-The condition is most prevalent among woman and older people and affects about 25 million Americans.
+You’ll find this condition mostly among woman and older people and it affects about 25 million Americans.
 The two main causes of dry eyes are:

 - eyes don’t produce enough tears or